StevenIsaac2401/SpotifyShenanigans/README.md

 # Spotify Shenanigans 🎵

+Repo for playing around with the Spotify API.

-The current code in main contains code that:
+The current code in main allows you to:

-1. Finds a specified artist and lists their top 10 most-listened to tracks (US-based)
+1. Find a specified artist and list their top 10 most-listened to tracks (US-based)
-2. Uses the Spotify API to determine the mode (major or minor scale) and key of a given track
+2. Use the Spotify API to determine the mode (major or minor scale) and key of a given track